 - Summer camp of 6 weeks, together with YMCA Haiti

 - Workshops on topics such as environment, ethics, human rights, gender-based violence, sexual health and rights, HIV/AIDS, financial planning, self-respect

 Young women between the ages of 15 and 30 make healthy decisions about family planning and relationships.
 They prevent, have equal relationships, recognise gender-based violence (also within the family) and use the resources available to them against it.

 Program Area “Youth Center”

 After School Tutoring

-- The girls received the necessary material to solve their homework.
+- 183 girls received tuition 4 times a week from trained mentors and teachers.
+The girls received the necessary material to solve their homework.